Lunthra/WAYMARK/README.md

 Download:

-**`WAYMARK-win32-x64-1.0.0.zip`**
+**`WAYMARK-win32-x64-1.1.0.zip`**

 Extract the ZIP and launch:

 **`WAYMARK.exe`**

-WAYMARK is distributed as a portable Windows application in this release.
+WAYMARK is distributed as a portable Windows application.

+## Upgrade from v1.0.0

+If you are upgrading from WAYMARK `1.0.0`:

+1. Download `WAYMARK-win32-x64-1.1.0.zip`.
+2. Extract the new release.
+3. Launch `WAYMARK.exe`.
+4. Continue using your existing supported service accounts.

+Personal application data and credentials are stored separately from the packaged release and are not included in the release ZIP.

 ## Privacy and Local Data